Hiranya-2795/E-Commerce-Churn-Prediction/README.md

 ---

-### 3. **Scope of the Project**

-The scope defines what the **E-commerce Customer Churn Prediction System** will cover and its limitations.
-Here's a detailed breakdown:

-#### **In-Scope**

-1. **Customer Data Analysis**

-   * Analyze customer behavior including order history, spending patterns, product categories, coupon usage, payment methods, and ratings.
-   * Calculate derived features like average order value, spend trend, and order frequency score.

-2. **Churn Prediction**

-   * Use a machine learning model (Random Forest Classifier) to predict the likelihood of a customer churning.
-   * Handle imbalanced data using techniques like `class_weight='balanced'`.

-3. **Insights & Recommendations**

-   * Provide clear reasons for churn or non-churn using Gemini AI integration.
-   * Generate personalized suggestions to improve customer engagement and reduce churn.

-4. **Data Visualization**

-   * Display charts (bar graphs, line charts) to represent spending patterns, purchase frequency, and other metrics.
-   * Offer visual insights for easy interpretation by non-technical users.

-5. **Report Generation**

-   * Generate downloadable Word reports including predictions, insights, and charts for documentation and presentation purposes.

-6. **User Interface**

-   * Streamlit-based interactive UI for data input, prediction, visualization, and report download.
-   * Mandatory fields validation to ensure accuracy.

----

 ### **3. Existing Systems for Churn Prediction**

 Several churn prediction tools and platforms already exist in the market, each with different strengths and limitations: